INTRODUCING THE RE-IMAGINED MASTERS IN ADVANCED TEACHER EDUCATION

 Advanced Professional Learning Made Personal

-District partnerships provide job-embedded professional development.
+District partnerships to provide career-minded professional development

 - Job Embedded Practicum